capncook-cookin/My-Streamlit-IELTS-Learning-Website/README.md

 1. Python 3.x
 2. Ollama ( optional )
 3. node.js
-###How to open :
+###How to run locally :
+- open your code studio, use the file explorer, go to the frontend folder, create a new folder and name it .env.local
-- cd to the backend folder, install all the requirement into that terminal ( pip install -r requirement.text )
+- cd to the backend folder, install all the requirement into that terminal ( pip install -r requirement.txt )
 - uvicorn main:app --reload
 - cd to frontend folder then npm install then npm run dev ( you should got a localhost link, paste it into your browser )